Cisco Unified Border Element (SP Edition) Configuration Guide: Unified Model

 Cisco IOS XE Release 3.1S

-IMS Rx feature was introduced.
+• The IMS Rx Interfaces feature was introduced.

-Diameter feature was introduced.
+• The Diameter feature was introduced.

 Contents

-Information about IMS Rx Interfaces
+Information About IMS Rx Interfaces

 An IMS Rx interface is a 3GPP interface that runs between an application function and a Policy Charging and Rules Function (PCRF) in a 3GPP architecture.
 In this case, SBC is the application function.